rshom/old_site/pages/work.md

 ---
 layout: page
-title: Current Work
+title: Work
 permalink: /work/
 ---

-I am a recently seperated Naval Officer working as a Project Manager for [Viking Equipment](http://vikingequip.com).
-I am interested in employment oportunities in the engineering or construction industries.

-Take a look at my resume or contact me directly at russ@shomberg.org for more information.
+**Status**: Not currently looking for work, but open to part-time research oportunities in Ocean Engineering around Rhode Island.

-## Resume
+## Resume and CV

-Some information has been left off of this public resume for security reasons.
-Contact me for a more complete copy.
+Download my resume or CV.
+Both are hosted on [GitHub](https://github.com/rshom) and updated as necessary.
+Some information is redacted from my public resume for security purposes.
+[Contact me](/contact) for a more complete version.

 [Download Resume as PDF](https://github.com/rshom/Resume/raw/master/shomberg-resume.pdf)

 <!-- Upload more formats
 [Download Resume as Plain Text](https://github.com/rshom/Resume/raw/master/resume.txt)